mikesportfoliohub/vibecoderwebsite/README.md

 - Hook in real-time analytics and see how your vibes land
 - Invite friends to race for the highest “Vibe Score”

 Ready to climb the leaderboard of code and creativity?
-The Vibe Hub awaits.
+The Vibe Hub awaits!

+We are an R&D Company gamifying innovation.

 ![Vibe Coder Hub](https://github.com/user-attachments/assets/a10b22f3-f116-4b95-834c-02c193aa26fe)